Ask Garry

 Introduction and History of the I-601A There are situations in which a person with a US citizen or permanent resident relative can be sponsored for permanent residence but cannot obtain that permanent resident status here in the US.
 If a person who has been sponsored for permanent residence by a family member has lived in…

 What is a visa?
 When most people hear that word, they think it is a person’s permission to be in a country.
-Under U.S. immigration law, “visa” is a technical term that refers to a document stamped into a person’s passport that allows the person to seek admission into the United States for a specific…
+The Definition of a Visa Under U.S. Immigration Law Under U.S. immigration law, “visa” is a technical term that refers to a document stamped into a person’s passport that allows the person to…

 The term green card is used frequently in the United States, but I often wonder how many people actually know what it means.
 Green card is a colloquialism for what is technically called lawful permanent resident or LPR status in U.S. immigration law.
 A person holding LPR status has the right to permanently reside in…